 Individual walkers must take responsibility for their own personal 'risk assessment'.
 That is to give thought to their personal participation risk, giving consideration to their physical health, any underlying issues and the health circumstances of those people they may be living with or isolating with in their household.
 This self assessment is a purely private matter.

 Individual walkers should not attend if they are showing or feeling any symptoms of COVID-19 on the day of the walk.

-Individual walkers need to maintain physicial distancing of 2 metres with anyone not in their household or 'bubble' throughout their time on the walk.
+Individual walkers need to maintain physical distancing with anyone not in their household or 'bubble' throughout their time on the walk.

 Individual walkers cannot rely on physical help from others during the walk if this breaches distancing guidelines.

 Keep in mind hygiene, particularly during refreshment breaks.
 Individuals should provide and carry their own sanitiser for personal use and also a mask in case there is an instance where social distancing is an issue.
 There should be no sharing of foodstuff and drinks.